Recap / Leverage S 03 E 14 The Ho Ho Ho Job

 At the hospital, Dooley wakes up and wants to catch his flight, he also mentions that he’s beyond saving when Sophie tells him how lucky he is.

 Nate and Hardison come to check on Eliot, but when Hardison tries to take a picture he picks up a strange signal, an RFID antenna.
 Looking around Nate realizes the scam isn’t going to be a robbery; it’s going to be identity theft.
-Between people using their cards to buy presents or donate at the kettles the mall will collect thousands of card numbers and then on Christmas Eve, they’ll use them to rip off millions of dollars which will go unnoticed by the credit card companies in the last minute crunch.
+Between people using their cards to buy presents or donate at the kettles, the mall will collect thousands of card numbers and use them to rip off millions of dollars, which will go unnoticed by the credit card companies in the last minute crunch.

 They tell Sophie and ask her to find out how it’s happening, but she thinks she can actually get him to call the whole thing off through his guilty conscience.
 She brings Frank in as Santa to bring Dooley a present and have a little chat…

-Frank: Credit card fraud, Evan?
+Frank: Credit card fraud, Eben?
 On Christmas Eve?

-He and Sophie shake their heads at him while Dooley asks how he knows that even wondering if he’s actually the real Santa.
+He and Sophie shake their heads at him while Dooley asks how he knows that, even wondering if he’s actually the real Santa.
 With him now turned, Sophie asks him to call his hacker and stop the job, who, speak of the devil, calls at that moment.
-Dooley tells him to call it off, but he asks to speak to Sophie Devereaux.
+Dooley tells him to call it off, but the mystery man asks to speak to Sophie Devereaux.
 Hesitantly, Sophie takes the phone.

 It’s Hardison’s old nemesis, escaped from prison, and out for some Chaos!
 As the team talks to him they notice that all the Santas have suddenly disappeared.
-He warns them not to follow and to make sure, uses Hardison’s EMP gun to fry Lucille.
+He warns them not to follow and to make sure, uses Hardison’s EMP gun to fry Lucille II.